EyringMLClimateGroup/behrens22james_SPCAM_VED/README.md

 - `wk_spectrum`: Contains python code to compute Wheeler-Kiladis diagrams provided by Shuguang Wang.
 - `wheeler-kiladis`: Contains W-K diagrams shown in the VAE paper.
 - `save_weights.py`: Saves the weights, biases and normalization vectors in text files.
 These are then used as input for the climate model.
+- `List_of_Figures.txt`: Contains a description where to find the python code to reproduce the Figures of the VAE paper